-Can men and women be friends – just friends, with no expectations, no strings attached?
+Can men and women be friends — just friends, with no expectations and no romantic angle to their relationship?
 It’s an age-old question that has remained relevant through the changing eras, even as men and women navigate the maze of cross-sex friendships.
-If you’re drawing your inferences from pop culture, you’d be convinced beyond a shadow of a doubt that platonic friendship between man and woman is, in fact, impossible.
+If you’re drawing your inferences from pop culture, you’d be convinced beyond a shadow of a doubt that platonic friendship between man and woman is quite impossible.

 Related Reading: How To Date A Girl Out Of Your League

 Challenge 1 – Men and women can’t be friends because of a difference in expectations

 A platonic friendship between man and woman can exist, and many people establish a strong bond devoid of any lust or ulterior motive.
 However, more often than not, cross-sex friendships run into troubled waters because either the two friends have different expectation right from the beginning or one of them develops romantic feelings toward the other during the course of the friendship.

 Human emotions are complex and often hard to compartmentalize, making it difficult for the people involved to differentiate between friendly, romantic and sexual feelings.

 The possibility of sexual attraction invading a pure friendship between man and woman can never be ruled out.
 A casual hug can quickly take on sexual overtones, a peck on the cheek can give way to deep, passionate kisses.